zsh-users/zsh-autosuggestions/README.md

 #### When `ZSH_AUTOSUGGEST_STRATEGY` contains `match_prev_cmd`:

-- `ZSH_AUTOSUGGEST_MATCH_PREV_MAX_CMDS`: The previous command is only looked at of a number of the most recent commands that match the current prefix.
+- `ZSH_AUTOSUGGEST_MATCH_PREV_MAX_CMDS`: The previous commands are only looked at of a number of the most recent commands that match the current prefix.
 This sets the maximum number of commands to consider.
 Set it to -1 to always use all matches.
+- `ZSH_AUTOSUGGEST_MATCH_NUM_PREV_CMDS`: Number of previous commands that should match.
+Setting this to a value below 1 results in the strategy `history` to be simulated (with extra steps).

 ### Widget Mapping